Lillliant/Career-Upskiller/README.md

-# Career Skill Concierge 🚀
+# Career Upskiller Concierge 🚀

 An intelligent, secure agentic scheduling web application designed to help users balance career development with their busy personal lives.
 Powered by Google Gemini via the **Agent Development Kit (ADK)** and the **Model Context Protocol (MCP)**.